dyakonoff/cuba-validation/README.md

 }
 ```

+[Product.java](orderman/modules/global/src/com/haulmont/dyakonoff/orderman/entity/Product.java)

 Which is reflected as `create unique index IDX_ORDERMAN_PRODUCT_UNQ on ORDERMAN_PRODUCT (NAME, MEASURE)` in generated DDL.

-[Product.java](orderman/modules/global/src/com/haulmont/dyakonoff/orderman/entity/Product.java)

-and you can use custom validation annotations which I will describe in the next section.
- article with a look at one of the most common constraints that [CUBA platform](https://www.cuba-platform.com/) offers.
-For any field of the entity you can say that this field is unique or mandatory.
-This can be done either during the entity field creation or after that with entity designer.

-These two checkboxes alongside with `@NotNull` constraint that you can set for entities (see [figure 2](resources/figure_2.png) ) generate both annotations and DDL (SQL) constraints.

 [Top](#content)

+### Single field constraints

+Let's go through other standard JPA annotations that were designed for data validation.
+As I mentioned before most of them are from

 ## JPA validation for entities